Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Methodology

 \subsection{Permutation Invariance and Expansion}

 Let the parameters of the pre-trained base model be $\phi^*$.
 We perform a function-preserving expansion $\phi^*\rightarrow\theta$ using Net2net~\citep{chen2016net2net} to initialize new parameters.
 To ensure a fair evaluation of model expansion, we fix $n$ and $\lambda$ throughout the process.
-Here, $n$ determines the size of the graph, with higher values leading to a better estimate of the manifold at the cost of more computations.
+Here, $n$ determines the size of the graph, with higher values leading to a better estimate of the connectivity at the cost of more computations.
 On the other hand, $\lambda$ dictates the strictness of the connection between two minima to be linear, with smaller values enforcing stronger linearity constraints.
-The manifold size of a candidate model hence depends on the $\lambda$ associated with the base model.
-Accordingly, we define a set of loss barriers between permutations i.e., ${B}^* = \{\hat{b}_i(\phi^*):~i \in [1, n]\}$ and define $\lambda = {B}^*_q$, i.e., the $q^{th}$ quantile of ${B}^*$ where $q \in (0, 1)$.
-We evaluate expansion using the manifold metric $M$ defined as:
+The connectivity of a candidate model hence depends on the $\lambda$ associated with the base model.
+Accordingly, we define a set of loss barriers between permutations i.e., ${B}^* = \{\hat{b}(\phi^*, \pi_i);~~\forall~i \in [1, n]\}$ and define $\lambda = {B}^*_q$, i.e., the $q^{th}$ quantile of ${B}^*$ where $q \in (0, 1)$.
+We evaluate using the manifold metric $M$ defined as:

-Although $M(\theta, \phi^*)$ primarily indicates changes in the geometric properties of the loss landscape, several other factors can influence its behavior.
-In particular, curvature matters since if the parameter lies on a sharp or noisy surface, the algorithm would find fewer edges, i.e., the optimal $q$ would be higher.
-Alternatively, if the pre-trained base model is already over-parameterized or contains dead neurons, ${B}^*_q$ will be smaller and the resulting metric may not indicate any change in the manifold size after the expansion, even if there is a gain in performance.
+With $\lambda = B^*_q$, the proportion of permuted models of $\phi^*$ whose barriers are below $\lambda$ is approximately $q$ and hence we get $m(\phi^*, {B}^*_q, n)\approx q$. {Since $M(\theta, \phi^*)$ is a relative measure of connectivity rather than an absolute one, it ranks candidate models for expansion without being over-dependent on the high dimensionality of the models.} Although it primarily indicates changes in the geometric properties of the loss landscape, several other factors can influence its behavior.
+Curvature around the parameters $\phi^*$ matters since if the parameter lies on a sharp or noisy surface, the algorithm would find fewer edges, i.e., the optimal $q$ would be higher.
+Alternatively, if the base model is over-parameterized or contains dead neurons, ${B}^*_q$ will be smaller and the resulting metric may not indicate any change in the mode connectivity after the expansion, even if there is a performance gain.